organix/mycelia/actor_abi.md

         +-------+-------+-------+-------+
 ~~~
 The first instruction loads the actor behavior address
-from offset 0x08 in the actor block into the link register.
+(from offset 0x08 in the actor block)
+into the link register.
 The second instruction jumps to that address,
-which setting the link register
+while setting the link register
 to the address following the instruction,
 which is the beginning of the actor's state
 (and the pointer to the current behavior).